rcorty/Constitution_of_the_United_States_of_America/Constitution_of_the_United_States_of_America.md

 When sitting for that purpose, they shall be on oath or affirmation.
 When the President of the United States is tried, the Chief Justice shall preside; and no person shall be convicted without the concurrence of two-thirds of the members present.
 Judgment in cases of impeachment shall not extend further than to removal from office, and disqualification to hold and enjoy any office of honor, trust, or profit under the United States; but the party convicted shall nevertheless be liable and subject to indictment, trial, judgment and punishment according to law.
+No person shall be a Senator, who, having previously taken an oath, as a member of Congress, or as an officer of the United States, or as a member of any State legislature, or as an executive or judicial officer of any State, to support the Constitution of the United States, shall have engaged in insurrection or rebellion against the same, or given aid or comfort to the enemies thereof.
+But Congress may, by a vote of two-thirds of each House, remove such disability.

 ### Section 4